keruDev/postit-rs/README.md

 Syntax: `postit drop <IDS>`

+Alias: `postit d <IDS>`

-By default, tasks must be checked to be dropped.
+By default, only checked tasks can be dropped.

 ```sh
 postit drop 2,3